Sknow1112/websynth/README.md

 # Websynth

 A web-based synthesizer built with Next.js and Web Audio API.
+It uses AI to generate new sounds!

 ## Setup Instructions